Luiz Henrique (footballer, born 2001)

-Luiz Henrique André Rosa da Silva (born 2 January 2001) is a Brazilian professional footballer who plays as a right winger for Russian Premier League club Zenit Saint Petersburg and the Brazil national team.
+Luiz Henrique André Rosa da Silva (born 2 January 2001), commonly known as Luiz Henrique (/pt-BR/), is a Brazilian professional footballer who plays as a right winger for Russian Premier League club Zenit Saint Petersburg and the Brazil national team.

 Club career

 Fluminense

 Born in Petrópolis, Rio de Janeiro, Luiz Henrique joined Fluminense's youth setup at the age of 9 in 2010.
 He made his first team – and Série A – debut on 12 August 2020, coming on as a second-half substitute for Nenê in a 1–1 home draw against Palmeiras.

 On 7 September 2020, Luiz Henrique renewed his contract until September 2025.
 He scored his first professional goal on 17 October, netting the opener in a 2–2 home draw against Ceará.

 Real Betis

 In summer 2022, Luiz Henrique moved to Real Betis, agreeing to a contract until 2028.

 Botafogo

 On 31 January 2024, John Textor, owner of Eagle Football and majority shareholder of Botafogo, announced the signing of Luiz Henrique, at the time the biggest signing in Brazilian football history, worth 106.6 million reals.
 Henrique was signed for one season.

 At the State Championship, against Volta Redonda, in the second game for Botafogo, Luiz Henrique left the field in the 78th minute with a calf injury.
 The injury was confirmed by Botafogo on February 16, in an official statement.

 Luiz Henrique returned to play for Botafogo on 31 March in the 2-0 victory over Boavista, in the second game of the Rio Cup final.
 The striker played the opening 45 minutes.
 He scored his first goal for Botafogo in a 3-1 win over Universitario in Copa Libertadores.

 In the 2024 Copa Libertadores final, Luiz Henrique scored the opening goal of Botafogo's win.
 He was elected man of the match and of the tournament.